jce-il/project-template/README.md

 Our app will help the police volunteer team to rescue people from harsh places and get backup is quickly as possible.
 Our app includes two interfaces a pc side software for the event commander and an mobile app for all the volunteers participating in the current event.

-**The Client**:

-Rescue unit "Megilot Dead Sea" operates in the northern Judean Desert providing assistance to travelers in trouble, injured or have lost their way.
-The unit is one of twelve operating units across the country from the Metula to Eilat.
-All members of the unit are volunteers working out of faith and a desire to offer assistance to any person acting for the sake of saving lives. [official website]

 *Copyright Owner The Megilot Search&Rescue Team 2017!*

 <img src="https://upload.wikimedia.org/wikipedia/he/6/68/%D7%99%D7%97%D7%99%D7%93%D7%AA_%D7%97%D7%99%D7%9C%D7%95%D7%A5_%D7%9E%D7%92%D7%99%D7%9C%D7%95%D7%AA_%D7%99%D7%9D_%D7%94%D7%9E%D7%9C%D7%97.jpg" width="650" height="550">